kessler/maxmind-download/README.md

 # maxmind-download
-download stuff found in sources.json and extract them using shell (gunzip) this tool is set to download geoip2 mmdb databases. for older geoip databases use version xxx
+download stuff found in sources.json and extract them using shell (gunzip) this tool is set to download geolite2 mmdb databases. for older geolite databases use [version 1.x.x](https://github.com/kessler/maxmind-download/tree/v1.0.1)

 ## Install
 ```